AshrafulPatHan/Royal_Restaurant_server/doc/key/work.md

 - admin can add,delete,update food
 - there is a sorting system
 - there is a authentication system on OAuth
+- admin can see all review and shoes which one publish on home page

 user
+- user can see all food
+- user can sort food
+- order a food
+- cancel a order
+- reserve a table and see which table is available to reserve
+- add review on website after order a food and if the customer cancel the order the review is deleted
+- user can see bast review

 ## Routes